SCHOOL EMPOWERMENT PROGRAM

-The goal of the program is to improve student academic performance and behavior in and out of school as well enhancing the relationships between children, their families and the community.
-Early intervention prevents the onset of delinquent behavior and supports the development of a youth’s assets and resilience..
-The program provide counsel on obtaining skills in the areas of health and nutrition, positive relationships, self-esteem building, goal setting, decision-making, and community awareness through educational workshops and group activities, as well as community service activities.
-In addition, the program, aids children through the transition to middle school.
+We offer a weekly after school psychoeducational program for 4th and 5th grade students at Eagle, Bay, Medford, and Tremont Elementary schools.
+The goal of the program is to improve student academic performance and behavior in and out of school, as well enhancing the relationships between children, their families and the community.
+Early intervention can prevent the onset of delinquent behavior and supports the development of a youth’s assets and resilience.
+The program provides counsel on obtaining skills in the areas of health and nutrition, positive relationships, building self-esteem, goal setting, decision-making, and community awareness through educational workshops and group activities, as well as community service activities.
+Guest speakers visit to speak to the students about various topics.
+In addition, the program aids children through the transition to middle school.

-Character Education & Leadership Skill Training is provided to 6th, 7th, & 8th grade students at Oregon Middle School and (runs October - May)
+Leadership Skill Training is provided to 6th, 7th, & 8th grade students at Oregon Middle School and runs October - May.

 The goal of the Youth Council is to improve academic success by introducing topics of time-management and goal setting to students and by fostering empathy and community through service projects.
 The curriculum focuses on cultural diversify, self-esteem, stress relief and healthy relationships and includes role-playing and anti-bullying skill development.

 Students participate in at least one community service, business or local agency experience project per month.
-Past projects have included: Alex's Lemonade Stand, Pennies for Patients, community cleanups/plantings and Santa Trot 5k water stop.
-Students are also provided leadership skill training including public speaking, personal presentation, interview training and career exploration.
-Students have access to 3 local speakers presenting on topics in the respective fields and offered at least 1 local business/agency experience per academic year.
+Past projects have included: Adopt a Grandparent, Holiday Cards for Cops, Candy for the Homeless and Holiday Food Drive.
+Students have access to 3 local speakers presenting on topics in the respective fields and are offered at least 1 local business/agency experience per academic year.

 If you are interested, please